Ringmaster (comics): Maynard Tiboldt

 The Ringmaster traveled to Tibet and stole a ring that had once been created for the Mandarin shortly before his apparent demise.
 Made from a piece of a shattered Cosmic Cube, the ring allows him to manipulate reality within a fifteen-foot radius.
 Attacking New York for 'practice', he clashes with various superheroes, including Spider-Man and Moon Knight.
 Moon Knight and Spider-Man are both given heart attacks, but then Daredevil joins the scene.
 Moments before the Ringmaster is about to fire them out of cannons, at the ground about one foot below, the Punisher shoots off his ring finger.

 The Cosmic Ring is confiscated by Captain America, who encourages the grouping of heroes to get the shot-off finger to the ambulance personnel for reattachment.
 He later loses the ring when he is attacked by a M.O.D.O.C. squad.
 The ring is then found by Curtis Doyle, who uses it to become the superhero Freedom Ring until his death at the hands of Iron Maniac.

-During the Civil War storyline, Ringmaster (alongside Clown and Great Gambonnos) was visible among an army of super-villains organized by Hammerhead that was captured by Iron Man and S.H.I.E.L.D. agents.
+During the Civil War storyline, the Circus of Crime appear as one of several villains captured by Iron Man and S.H.I.E.L.D. agents.

-Later, Ringmaster enacts a plot to hypnotize the elderly into stealing for him, though this is foiled by Howard the Duck, and Talos the Untamed.
+Later, Ringmaster enacts a plot to hypnotize the elderly into stealing for him, though this is foiled by Howard the Duck and Talos the Untamed.

-During the "Opening Salvo" part of the Secret Empire storyline, Ringmaster (along with the Circus of Crime) is recruited by Baron Zemo to join his Army of Evil.
+During the Secret Empire storyline, the Circus of Crime join Baron Zemo's Army of Evil.

+During the "Gang War" storyline, Ringmaster is revealed to run Randalls and Wards Islands.
+He is briefly seen hypnotizing civilians to fight for him.
+After running into two people trying to get to Central Park, Ringmaster informs them of what is happening and hypnotizes them into his ranks of hypnotized people as he needed a "circus" to lead.
+Ringmaster's hypnotized civilians fight against Crime Master and the A.I.M.
+Agents with him.
+Spider-Man's group arrives to fight them as Spider-Man advises the superheroes with him to be careful while confronting the hypnotized civilians.
+As Spider-Man and Spider-Woman fight Crime Master, Ringmaster tries to hypnotize Elektra, only for her to resist the mind control and defeat him.

+Ringmaster was revealed to have a daughter who became Ringmistress, wielding a copy of her father's hat and leading a separate incarnation of Circus of Crime.

 Powers and abilities

-The Ringmaster originally had no inherent superhuman powers.

-The Ringmaster's principal weapon is the powerful portable mind-control device which he carried concealed in his unique top hat.
-This device is a portable version of the nullatron, which was originally designed by scientists in Nazi-occupied lands during World War II and used by the Red Skull against the Invaders in 1942.
-The version in the Ringmaster's hat has been specially modified by him for his own uses.
-The hat has a swirling disk in the front which can send out a hypnotic beam and give him control of the minds of others, amplifying his natural hypnotic talent.
-The disk can be used on its own as a handheld device that can be kept in a pocket as desired when the entire hat would otherwise be too obvious on occasion, and Tiboldt eventually had special hypnotic disks surgically grafted into his eyes.
-These implants allow him to mentally dominate individuals, but he still requires his hat to mesmerize large crowds of people simultaneously.
-Sufficiently strong-willed individuals are able to resist the Ringmaster's hypnotism if they cannot see the whirling pattern on his hat and the reflective stars on his costume.
-Others like Doc Samson have access to special glasses designed to neutralize the Ringmaster's technology.
+The Ringmaster possesses no inherent superhuman powers.
+His principal weapons are mind-controlling devices implanted in his hat and eyes.
+However, his hypnotism does not work on those who cannot see and can be neutralized with special glasses.

 With the Cosmic Ring, Tiboldt gained the ability to alter reality in a 15 ft radius around him.